Courtesi/hardcore_challenge/README.md

 **Interactive Mode:**

+Enter interactive rcon by entering the command\
+Without password: `docker exec -it hardcore_mc rcon-cli`\
-Use `docker exec -it hardcore_mc rcon-cli` to open an interactive terminal:
+With password: `docker exec -it hardcore_mc rcon-cli --password ${YOUR_PASSWORD_HERE}`

+which opens an interactive terminal:

 ```
 > say Hello everyone!